Vagi123/simplilearn-28-5-21/readme.txt

 hi this is rea file

+updated again to check diff difference and line added